Optimization#

 This example is purposely complex to demonstrate how multiple estimators can be combined.

-The model below is a Maximum Sharpe Ratio optimization using a Factor Model for the estimation of the assets expected reruns and covariance matrix.
-A Black & Litterman model is used for the estimation of the factors expected reruns and covariance matrix, incorporating the analyst’ views on the factors.
+The model below is a Maximum Sharpe Ratio optimization using a Factor Model for the estimation of the assets expected returns and covariance matrix.
+A Black & Litterman model is used for the estimation of the factors expected returns and covariance matrix, incorporating the analysts’ views on the factors.
 Finally, the Black & Litterman prior expected returns are estimated using an equal-weighted market equilibrium with a risk aversion of 2 and a denoised prior covariance matrix:

 from sklearn.model_selection import train_test_split